LeoHLPan/js30/readme.md

 - Message returns to default if query is erased.
 - Added message if there are no matches.
 - Input box is selected on load.
 Query is reset on reload.

+### Day 7
+- Completed 27/04/2019
+- List of comments after removing one will be printed.